- Recommended

 Discover the best of Luton — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Luton trip today.

-A classic English breakfast with eggs, sausages, bacon, beans, mushrooms, tomato and toast.
-A familiar local favourite in cafes across Luton and Bedfordshire.
+A classic British breakfast of eggs, sausages, bacon, beans, mushrooms, tomatoes and toast, widely eaten in Bedfordshire cafes and pubs.

-Battered white fish with chips, usually served with mushy peas and tartare sauce.
-This is one of the most iconic comfort foods in England.
+Battered fish with chips, usually served with mushy peas or tartare sauce, one of the most iconic and widely loved British takeaway meals.

 Official public transport app